ptrj96/nhl-data-pipeline/README.md

 This app includes some unit tests written with jest.
 They can be run by running `npm test`

 Linting is also set up with `npm run lint`

+## Notes

+I ended up having less time than I had hoped to get this done with a busy work week and my in-laws staying with me.
+Some things I would have wanted to do if I had more time would include
+- more extensive unit tests
+- a way to pass a filter or range to load multiple games at a time
+- a way to perform a simple search on player or team
+- breaking some of the modules up, for example I wanted to put the Models for the ORM in seperate files but ran into some kind of cyclical dependency issue that I ended up not having time to fix.